Who is the Top Investor In H&R Block Inc. (HRB)?

 H&R Block Inc. (HRB): Who are the competitors?

-The company’s main competitors (and peers) include Blucora Inc. (BCOR) that is trading -9.07% down over the past 12 months.
-CBIZ Inc. (CBZ) is 16.23% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Blucora Inc. (BCOR) that is trading 0.75% up over the past 12 months.
+CBIZ Inc. (CBZ) is 19.85% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -12.54% from the last report on Jan 14, 2021 to stand at a total of 18.4 million short shares sold with a short interest ratio of 5.25.